 Student Illness in Class.
 Medical emergencies should be reported immediately to the Office of Campus and Community Safety Services (ext.
 5511 or 911).
+A student who suffers a seizure should be helped into a recumbent position and something soft should be placed under the head; the area around the student should be cleared.
+Nothing should be forced into the student's mouth.
 An ambulatory student should be accompanied to the Health Clinic, 114 Roosevelt Hall, ext.
 5580.

 Early Grading and Early Warning.
 Before the withdrawal deadline-the end of the tenth week of the semester (see the Academic Calendar)-at least one significant assignment should be graded and returned so that students may know how they are faring in a course.
 They may then decide whether to withdraw from the course and receive a "W" grade.
-Instructors who do not provide an early evaluation of students' performance may expose their students to serious academic difficulties (e.g., being placed on academic probation, or difficulties with financial aid).
+This policy is particularly important in large sections of introductory courses.
+Instructors who do not provide an early evaluation of students' performance may expose their students to serious academic difficulties-such as being placed on academic probation or difficulties with financial aid.